auscompgeek/aucgbot/README.md

       * show: target factoid at someone in channel

   - **badword**: Track a person's usage of "bad words"!
 (Database stored across channels and networks.)

     Usage: !badword \[_nick_] [_word_|total]: Get how many times _nick_ has said _word_ (all if omitted).
 If _word_ = total, sum the counts.

-    If you don't want messages from this module to be sent to a channel: rc js this.modules.badword.sfwChans.push("_channel_")
+    If you don't want messages from this module to be sent to a channel: rc js this.modules["badword"].sfwChans.push("_channel_")

   - **elf**: A unique Christmas game (across networks if you wish)!

-    Runs in #elf by default, to change: rc js this.modules.elf.chan = "_channel_" Note, it will run in the same channel across all networks.
+    Runs in ##elf by default, to change: rc js this.modules["elf"].chan = "_channel_"

+    Note, it will run in the same channel across all networks.

   - **tr**: Transform text!
     Commands:
       * tr "_text_" "_frm_" "_to_": Replaces each character in _frm_ with the corresponding character in _to_ within _text_.
       * rot13: ROT13.
 If you don't know what it is, Google it.
       * rot47: ROT47.
-Again, Google it.
-(ROT47 is a bit more technical than ROT13.)
+Google it.
       * rev: Reverse the text.
       * encode/decode: Encode/decode text.